 Password policies are just not enough to keep a business secure.

-In an earlier post, we gave you 68,680,741 reasons why you need an automated password manager to better secure your business.
+In an earlier post, we gave you 68,680,741 reasons why you need a password manager for business to better secure your company.
 As cybersecurity threats and attacks continue to soar, the incentives for implementing a password manager have increased far past 68 million to over a billion.
 3.2 billion reasons to be precise.

 3.2 billion is the total number of unique pairs of cleartext emails and passwords that were leaked in what is being called the biggest breach of all time and the mother of all breaches, COMB, aka the Compilation of Many Breaches.